-IFRS 15 contains specific, and more precise, guidance to be applied in determining whether revenue is recognised over time (often referred to

-'percentage of completion' under existing standards) or at a point in time.
+IFRS 15 contains specific, and more precise, guidance to be applied in determining whether revenue is recognised over time (often referred to 'percentage of completion' under existing standards) or at a point in time.
+Entities in the media sector often recognise revenue at a point in time, and will need to give the new guidance careful consideration.

-There are three criteria, each of which would result in recognition over time.
+There are three criteria, each of which would result in 'over time' recognition.
 These are:

-- The customer simultaneously receives and consumes the benefits provided by the vendor's performance as the vendor performs - The vendor's performance creates or enhances an asset (for example, work in progress) that is controlled by the customer as work progresses - The vendor's performance creates an asset which does not have an alternative use to the vendor, and the vendor has an enforceable right to be paid for work completed to date.
+- The customer simultaneously receives and consumes the benefits provided by the vendor's performance as the vendor performs - The vendor's performance creates or enhances an asset (for example, work in progress) that is controlled by the customer as work progresses

+The vendor's performance creates an asset which does not have an alternative use to the vendor, and the vendor has an enforceable right to be paid for work completed to date.